lambing and calving at cornwall park

 About our cows

 Our cows are Simmental cattle, a Swiss breed.
-They are docile but very protective of their calves and known for their sturdy nature, excellent beef and ability to cope with changes in climate.
+They are docile but very protective of their calves and known for their sturdy nature, excellent beef and ability to cope with climate changes.

 Mating takes place around October and the gestation period of a cow is about 40 weeks.